Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

     This chapter is writing under Win10.
 The steps are familiar for the other operate systems.

 ###STEP1.
 Plug in your SeeedStudio BeagleBone Green Wireless via USB
 Use the provided micro USB cable to plug your SeeedStudio BeagleBone Green Wireless into your computer.
 This will both power the board and provide a development interface.
-BBGW will boot Linux from the **on-board 2GB** or 4GB eMMC.
+SeeedStudio BeagleBone Green WirelessW will boot Linux from the **on-board 2GB** or 4GB eMMC.

 SeeedStudio BeagleBone Green Wireless will operate as a flash drive providing you with a local copy of the documentation and drivers.
 Note that this interface may not be used to re-configure the microSD card with a new image, but may be used to update the boot parameters using the uEnv.txt file.